 Cash and Cash Equivalents: The Foundation considers all liquid investments with original maturities of three months or less to be cash equivalents.
-Cash equivalents of \$6.9 million and \$14.2 million, as of December 31, 2022 and 2021, respectively, are invested in an institutional U.S. government securities money market funds.
+Cash equivalents of \$24.1 million and \$6.9 million, as of December 31, 2023 and 2022, respectively, are invested in institutional U.S. government securities money market funds.

-As of December 31, 2022 and 2021, the Foundation's cash accounts exceeded federally insured limits by approximately \$44,500 and \$1,100,000, respectively.
+As of December 31, 2023 and 2022, the Foundation's cash accounts exceeded federally insured limits by approximately \$183,000 and \$44,500, respectively.